 With the constant growth of connected devices, as well as persistent phone and tablet use, traditional centralized networks may soon be overwhelmed with traffic.
 Gartner predicts that 25 billion connected devices will generate unprecedented amounts of raw data by 2021.
 This problem will demand next-level responsiveness and reliability— and it’s just two years away.
 Edge […]

-4G was initally released to the public in 20009-2011.
-Since then, LTE-Advanced technology was created for a faster connection, but it’s still 4G.
+4G became available to the public in 2009-2011.
+After that, LTE-Advanced technology was created for a faster connection, but it’s still 4G.
 All four major cell carriers in the US have their own LTE Advanced service offering.
-However, Verizon, Sprint, and T-Mobile call it 4G, while AT&T renamed their 4G service “5GE,” which the […]
+However, Verizon, Sprint, and T-Mobile call it 4G.
+AT&T refers to its 4G service as “5GE,” which the […]

 At Verizon’s newly formed 5G testbed in Houston, engineers recently performed a facial recognition test using a Multi-access Edge Compute (MEC) in the network facility with MEC platform software and using a centralized data center.
 They were able to successfully identify an individual twice as fast using the MEC, proving that analyzing information right at […]

 5G networks, the next generation of mobile internet connectivity, are expected to officially launch across the world by 2020, offering unlimited potential to vastly improve our lives.
 This combination of cutting edge network technology and the very latest research will provide faster speeds and more reliable connections on smartphones and other mobile devices than ever […]

 Edge computing allows smart applications and devices to respond to data almost instantaneously, as it’s being created, eliminating lag time, which is critical for technologies like self-driving cars.
 Learn about this transformative concept in cloud computing and how it will impact technologies far and wide from some of the leading voices in the field.